Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Acknowledgements

 \section{Acknowledgements}

 We are indebted to Mayank Varia for many helpful discussions and encouragement.
 We thank Gautam Kamath, Yu-Xiang Wang, Seewong Oh, and especially Thomas Steinke for early discussions when the idea of this paper was still taking shape.
 Theorem~\ref{thm:CP-counter-example:simplified} is based on an observation of Thomas.
-We thank Sarah Scheffler and the attendees of the 2024 Works-in-Progress Roundtable on Law and Computer Science at the University of Pennsylvania for feedback on an early draft.
+We thank Sarah Scheffler, Randy Picker, Lior Strahilevitz, James Grimmelmann, anonymous reviewers, and attendees of the 2024 Works-in-Progress Roundtable on Law and Computer Science at the University of Pennsylvania for feedback on an early draft.